-Read more: Best Sour Beers
+Read more: Refreshing Sour Beers to Try

-The makers of one of the best farmhouse ales in the states, Boulevard is the brewing pride of Kansas City and makes a delightful, whiskey-kissed stout.
+The makers of one of the best farmhouse ales in the States, Boulevard is the brewing pride of Kansas City and makes a delightful, whiskey-kissed stout.

 Coconut, malt, and mocha flavors play beautifully together in this deftly-made beer from one of Hawaii’s best producers.

 This imperial stout from Oregon’s Deschutes Brewery is a perennial classic that drinks like a wine with layer upon delicious layer.

 E9 makes some of the best fruit-infused beers along the west coast, if not the entire U.S. This one is an instant classic that sips like a session beer but is full of stone fruit-driven freshness.

 Read more: Best Fruit Beers

 This Belgian-style beer is dialed in at just 5.8% but teeming with flavor and nuance, which is generally the case from anything coming out of esteemed Texas brewery Jester King.

 There are waiting lists for lots of beers, and they can sell out within hours.
 When your stout is the top-rated beer according to Beer Advocate, it goes extra fast.
 Good luck getting your hands on this decadent number from Iowa’s acclaimed Toppling Goliath.